Paul Omodei: Background

 Omodei was born in Manjimup, a town in the South West of Western Australia, and is of Italian ancestry.
 He attended St Joseph's School in Pemberton and worked as a potato farmer and horticulturalist in the area.
-He became a councillor for the Shire of Manjimup in 1977 and served as Shire President in 1983–1985 and 1987–1988.
+He became a councillor for the Shire of Manjimup in 1977 and served his first two stints as Shire President in 1983–1985 and 1987–1988.

 At the 1989 election, he won the previously safe Labor seat of Warren for the Liberal Party in the Western Australian Legislative Assembly.
 In 1992, he became the Shadow Minister for Local Government.
 When the Liberals won power under Richard Court at the 1993 election, he became Minister for Local Government — a post he held for both of Court's terms of office — and Water Resources.
 In 1995, he moved from Water Resources to Multicultural and Ethnic Affairs.
 The following year, he won the enlarged seat of Warren-Blackwood.
 In 1997, he added the Disability Services portfolio and in 1999 Forest Products.

 Following the defeat of the Court government at the 2001 election, Omodei held various shadow cabinet posts.
 These included Local Government, Emergency Services and Regional Development.

 At the 2005 election, where Labor achieved a decisive victory, Colin Barnett resigned as leader of the party, and Matt Birney was elected in Barnett's stead, with Omodei elected deputy leader.
 But Omodei was forced to resign in October 2005 after he was convicted of unlawfully shooting his son during a rabbit cull.
 His son's thumb was shot after the gun accidentally went off while being loaded.
 An appeal against the conviction was dismissed.
 News coverage during the latter part of Birney's time in office centred on an alleged breach of parliamentary disclosure rules and several gaffes.
 After a botched attempt to sack shadow attorney-general Sue Walker, a leadership spill was declared on 24 March 2006, which Omodei narrowly won after deputy leader Troy Buswell voted for him over Birney.